2DegreesInvesting/ds.databricks4r/README.md

 Databricks allows you to work with data at scale from a simple interface.
-With that simple interface you can do powerful things, but not all the things you typically do in RStudio, and not in the way you’re used to.
-For example, it changes the way you install some software, read, and manipulate data.
-Recognizing the intended use of Databricks is crucial to avoid mistakes and friction.
+With that simple interface you can do powerful things, but not all the things you typically do in RStudio, and not always in the way you’re used to.
+For example, sometimes you need to read, and manipulate data in a different way.
+Understanding what you can and shouldn’t do with Databricks will save you time and frustration.

 ## Workspace